sylvekk/PointInTimeRecoveryAutoEnabler/README.md

 ```
 sudo pip3 uninstall moto
 ```
-and then install it with teh latest version (1.3.6 a the time of writing)
+and then install it with the latest version (1.3.6 a the time of writing)
 ```
 git clone git://github.com/spulec/moto.git
 cd moto